Home > Analyses > Financial Services > The Bank of New York Mellon Corporation

 Analysis of the company’s bankruptcy risk

-The Altman Z-Score places the company in the distress zone, indicating a high risk of bankruptcy based on its current financial ratios:
+The Altman Z-Score places the company deep in the distress zone, signaling a high risk of bankruptcy and financial distress:

 Is the company in good financial health?